Digital Selling Tips for the Modern Seller

 What drives the success of a sales team today?
 Knowing how to engage the digitally savvy modern buyer.
 And modern buyers need modern sellers.

 While digital marketing is a mature ecosystem with proven processes and practices, digital selling is still evolving.
-Many sales organizations were reluctant to implement a digital sales transformation until COVID-19 came and forced everyone into remote selling.
+Many sales organizations were reluctant to implement a digital sales transformation until COVID-19 came and forced everyone into virtual selling.

 Today, digital selling is more important than ever.